ContinuumCode/Frontend-Code-Test/README.md

 2. The code should be fully tested for all contexts (Mobile, Tablet & Desktops), see browser list below.
 Everything should be responsive.
 3. Validate all the code written using https://validator.w3.org/
 4. Make sure to focus on writing clean code and reusable code.
-5. When submitting the task please create a separate folder for each exercise in the format of: exercise-one and include any files and assets needed.
+5. When submitting the task please create a separate folder in the format of: exercise-one and include any files and assets needed.
 6. If you get stuck at any part don't worry and get through as much of it as you can.
 This test is to see how you perform with certain tasks and to find out what skill level you are at.
 If you can’t complete something, move on to the next part and come back to it later.
 If you don’t complete it by the submission time, that’s ok.
 Do as much as you can.